-Syria, as a result of its active participation with, and its instruction to Hamas and Hizbullah, poses an enormous threat to the Western world.
+Syria, as a result of its active participation with, and its instruction to Hamas and Hizbullah, pose an enormous threat to the western world.
 When you also consider its deep-rooted political connection and unity with Iran, it is imperative Israel prepares itself for additional security threats made by Syria.

 Traditionally, representatives of two sovereign nations sit down at a negotiation table after a conflict has finished.
-Until that time, it is customary that representatives of each country maintain dialogues with various nations through their respective prime minister or president and Defense Ministry or Department of Defense.
+Until that time, it is customary that representatives of each country maintain dialogues with various nations through their respective Prime Minister or President and Ministry of Defense or Department of Defense.
 At this point, the quartet (Iran, Syria, Hamas, and Hizbullah) are not at a place where they believe they are finished.
 Therefore, negotiations with them would be premature.

 Yet, with our eyes wide open, Israel should give the time and encouragement to Syria to reevaluate and finally decide, which international partnerships are most beneficial for Syria's long-term goals.
 Israel hopes for a peaceful outcome, always.
 However, the outcome will ultimately be the choice of Syria.

-Veronika, Frankfurt, Germany: Kofi Annan continues to blame Israel for anything possible.
+Veronika, Frankfurt, Germany: Dear Mr. Shalom, Koffi Annan continues to blame Israel for anything possible.
 How do you see the chances of an Israeli referendum about the UN membership?
 Do you find it really necessary in the present situation to stay in the UN?

-Whether the United Nations is as we would hope it to be or not, it still remains an important stage for Israel to speak to and work with other UN members of foreign nations, and participate in valuable international diplomatic efforts.
+Shalom: Whether the United Nations is as we would hope it to be, or not, it still remains an important stage for Israel to speak to and work with other UN members of foreign nations, and participate in valuable international diplomatic efforts.

 What Israel does need to evaluate is, how much of Israel's foreign and domestic policy decisions will be handed willingly to the UN to influence or mandate upon.
 This determination is one Israel must consider seriously.
 Israel as a sovereign nation knows the best course of action for its country.